ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/etl/reset-etl.java.markdown

-﻿# Operations : How to Reset ETL
+# Operations: How to Reset ETL

 ETL is processing documents from the point where the last batch finished.
 To start the processing from the very beginning you can reset the ETL by using **ResetEtlOperation**.